 1. Discover personal data

-Trying to identify personal data scattered across multiple IT systems and databases from different data sources can be a challenging task that can require participation from various roles in your organization.
+Identifying personal data scattered across multiple IT systems and databases from different data sources can be challenging and require participation from various roles in your organization.

-If you can’t account for your data, you can’t manage it, and you certainly can’t protect it, risking data breaches and steep compliance fines.
+If you can’t account for your data, you can’t manage it and certainly can’t protect it, risking data breaches and steep compliance fines.

 So discovering where your personal data is located is a crucial first step toward compliance.

 DPM Data discovery solution automates the entire process and enables organizations to discover personal data from both structured and unstructured sources in any language and any script, as well as uncover dark data and shadow processing.

 The next stage, which follows the data discovery process, is data classification.
 Data classification is a process of analyzing and organizing data from different sources and categorizing it based on data type, data category, or sensitivity of the data.

 The data classification process marks data and labels it with different tags that allow you to automatically categorize them in different silos according to data category.

 Innovative data discovery solutions, like DPM Data Discovery, can automatically classify all personal data throughout your organization, allowing you to build up-to-date records of processing activities, define different data categories, and classify sensitive personal data, but also enforce appropriate technical and organizational measures for each specific data set.